 Bottomline is – It’s never okay to be cruel to someone else after a breakup, but know that this nasty behavior crops up from deep pain.

 5. Drinking in excess

-That’s right, women do not have a monopoly on wallowing after a breakup!
+That’s right, women don’t have a monopoly on wallowing after a breakup!

-Men are not always the best at expressing their emotions, so instead, they will curl up into a blanket and binge Netflix shows, ignoring their phones and wallowing in their own unhappiness.
+Many men aren’t always the best at expressing their emotions, so instead, they might curl up into a blanket and binge-watch web shows, ignoring their phones, friends and family.

 7. Keeping busy

 Opposite of hibernating, some men choose to keep busy in order to get over their broken hearts.